What It Tastes Like

 Caramel macchiatos are usually served with visible layers.
 If you drink it without stirring, the first sips taste sweeter while the espresso flavor becomes stronger near the end.

-Stirring the drink mixes everything together, creating a flavor closer to a caramel latte.
-Both ways are common, so it mostly depends on whether you prefer layered or blended flavor.
+Stirring mixes everything together, creating a flavor closer to a caramel latte.
+Both ways are common, so it comes down to whether you prefer layered or blended flavor.

 Try Next

 If you enjoy the sweetness but want a more balanced coffee flavor, try a vanilla latte.
-For something simpler and less sweet, explore a classic latte.
+If you want something simpler and less sweet, try a latte.